 To get back on track, we need to spend 15-30 minutes in bright sunlight early in the morning.
 In one study, workers who got regular sunlight tended to be more physically active during the day and got more sleep at night.
 They were also found to be generally happier and reported fewer health problems, which is a nice bonus.

-Sleep Hack #1: Use A Wakeup Light
+Sleep Hack #1: Indoor Bright Light

 So let me guess, you don’t roll out of bed, yawn daintily like Julie Andrews, and then go out in your front yard to sing about how the hills are alive with the sound of music.
 That’s okay, you can still get the benefits of early morning light.

-This wakeup light simulates sunrise in your bedroom.
+Another option is this wakeup light, which simulates sunrise in your bedroom.
 It was developed by Phillips, who “carried out extensive research with leading light therapy experts into the relationship between light and well-being.
 That research showed a positive correlation between dawn simulation and how people feel when they wake up.
 Waking up to gradual light, like a sunrise, is hard-wired into the human brain.
 As light falls on a person’s eyes, a message is sent to their brain that stimulates production of cortisol, known as the energy hormone.
 Waking up to dawn simulation has also been proven to help keep a person’s internal body clock in sync.
 It helps to regulate our circadian rhythm, promoting better sleep and reduced stress levels – unlike waking up in the dark to a sudden noise like a traditional alarm clock.” (source)

 My experience with early morning light: When I lived in the city I slept with blackout curtains so that light from my neighborhood didn’t interfere with my sleep.
 It helped, but it also meant that my body never experienced a natural sunrise.
 Now that I sleep out in the country with no light pollution, I experience a natural sunrise every morning.
 I don’t wake at sunrise (thank goodness), but the gradual addition of light to my room has had some interesting physiological effects.
 For one – and this is probably TMI – my cycles aligned with the moon.
 Crazy, right?